udexon/Webpp/W+003_OPOW.md

 - a.
 Program code, measured by Phoscript Words (function names);
 - b.
 Hardware capabilities in terms CPU power, network capacity, storage and memory;

+One of the most important enabling factors in Duniix network in contrast to conventional services is the utilization of User's mobile devices as Duniix nodes, which are increasingly powerful, as substitute for server facilities in conventional systems.